 So go and get it!
 Then drop me a message and let me know how you use metadata to get answers in your cases.

-You’ll find a list of metadata fields to request based on the sources of ESI you need included in our ESI Protcols section of Checklists and Forms in eDiscovery Assistant.
+You’ll find a list of metadata fields to request based on the sources of ESI you need included in our ESI Protocols section of Checklists and Forms in eDiscovery Assistant.
+In Part VII of our series, we cover why form of production is crucial and what to include.